AI-Driven Marine Robotics: Emerging Trends in Underwater Perception and Ecosystem Monitoring: Emerging Trends

 The rise of Corporate Social Responsibility (CSR) initiatives and gamification has further driven public participation in labeling underwater imagery.
 Gamified platforms such as \citet{fathomverse}, NASA’s Nemo-Net~\cite{nemonet, van2021nemo}, and NOAA’s Click-a-Coral~\cite{clickacoral}, each with thousands of downloads and users, transform annotation tasks into engaging, interactive experiences.
 These projects make large-scale annotation efforts more achievable by reaching audiences beyond scientific communities.

 Complementing these gamified initiatives, the \citet{greatreefcensus} Great Reef Census integrates citizen science into education and corporate structures.
-The Schools Program allows students to learn about reef ecosystems while contributing data, and the Hour of Power initiative mobilizes CSR by encouraging employees from companies including Atlassian, Dell, Disney, Mars, Cotton On, and Salesforce to dedicate one hour to labeling reef imagery.
+The Schools Program allows students to learn about reef ecosystems while contributing data, and the Hour of Power initiative mobilizes CSR by encouraging employees from companies including Atlassian, Dell, Disney, Mars, Cotton On, and Salesforce to contribute one hour of labor for labeling reef imagery.
 Together, gamification and CSR expand participation, enhance ocean literacy, and strengthen stewardship of marine ecosystems.